Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/07-MVVM/Lesson7.md

 ### Benefits

-1. __*Separation of Concerns*__ &mdash; MVVM can create a much clearer separation of concerns between Model, View and Controller providing several advantages: </br>
+1. __*Separation of Concerns*__ &mdash; MVVM can create a much clearer separation of concerns between Model, View and Controller providing several advantages:

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- It allows developers to break an app into smaller components, which facilitates easier debugging, testing, and code readability. </br>
+- It allows developers to break an app into smaller components, which facilitates easier debugging, testing, and code readability.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- Due to the decoupling of UI and business logic, the MVVM design pattern results in more flexible code. </br>
+- Due to the decoupling of UI and business logic, the MVVM design pattern results in more flexible code.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- MVVM can go a long way to solve the "Massive View Controller" problem by decreasing the code size of View Controllers by delegating some of a VC's tasks to a View Model.
+- MVVM can go a long way to solve the "Massive View Controller" problem by decreasing the code size of View Controllers by delegating some of a VC's tasks to a View Model.

 2. __*Testability*__ &mdash; MVVM makes it easy to test the logic behind the views.
 By moving a ViewController’s business logic into a ViewModel it becomes much easier to create unit tests of the business logic and the View layout code.